j6turner/pos/README.md

 Point of Sale
 ======================

-The application will allow user to track purchase and the products contained in those purchases.
+The application allows user to track purchases and the products contained in those purchases.

 Installation